Introduction to Artificial Intelligence in Hospitals

 Reason: Doctors can’t check in on every patient daily, and patients might not report early warning signs until things get worse.
 Small changes may go unnoticed.

-AI Solution: AI tracks health data in real-time using wearable devices or apps.
+AI Solution: AI in patient care tracks health data in real-time using wearable devices or apps.
 It alerts doctors to sudden changes, offers health tips, and suggests changes in treatment.
 This helps manage chronic diseases better and keeps patients safer at home.

 Challenge: Doctors, nurses, and staff often feel drained, emotionally and physically, because of long shifts, high stress, and increasing patient loads.